 - developing and piloting an autism specific health check

 - making sure health services make the reasonable adjustments autistic people need

 - expanding our STOMP and STOMP-STAMP work to stop the overmedication of autistic people

-- where possible, helping autistic people who have complex needs to have access to a personal health budget
+- working with wider NHS England partners to support, autistic people who have complex needs to have access to a personal health budget

-- making sure autistic children who have the most complex needs have a designated keyworker
+- supporting the Children and Young People Team, in making sure autistic children who have the most complex needs have a designated keyworker

 - supporting local providers to reduce avoidable admissions to mental health hospitals

 - supporting local providers to plan good quality mental health inpatient services that reduce length of stay, provide person-centred care and are as close to home as possible

 - raising awareness of the importance of employing autistic people, and promoting the NHS as a good place of work